 NEW YEAR'S RECEPTION

 Starting at 4:30 PM on Thursday, January 22nd, the Producer Organization for the Dutch Mussel Culture, in collaboration with the Dutch Mussel Auction, will host a New Year's Reception.
 All participants are invited.
+Please register under "order tickets".

 CONFERENCE DINNER